 In terms of organizing your dive itinerary, there are three groups of islands, the Tongatapu, Ha’apai, and Vava’u Groups.
 The whales are famously known to go to the Vava’u Group, but in fact, dive shops and tour organizers are able to reliably put divers on whales in all three areas.

-Tongatapu Area – There are the large lagoon and fringing reef protected by five marine reserves and two island parks.
+Tongatapu Area – There is a large lagoon and fringing reef protected by five marine reserves and two island parks.
 The reefs off the outer islands are healthy and pristine with rich marine life that includes 1,500 species of fish and 700 species of corals and anemones.

 Ha’apai Group – The underwater topography is diverse with coral gardens, caves, caverns, canyons, tunnels, and walls, and passes fueled by the occasionally strong currents.
 Reefs have abundant hard corals with beds of large yellow sea fans and soft corals, and a variety of marine life with interesting macro critters in the nooks and crannies.